Development with iRuby using Jupyter

 $ jupyter notebook

-Now for the coup de grace.
 Before we even touch the Ruby dependencies, we need to add a few system packages.
 While this will be based around OSX, you can install the same packages if not similar deps for your OS.
-You can at least get an idea of what is required in the github readme.
+You can get an idea of what is required in the github readme.

 $ brew install libtool autoconf autmake zeromq $ brew install czmq --HEAD

-Before we move to the gems you will need to keep in mind that the kernel is based on 2.4.1, so that version should be used with iRuby.
-If you have rvm, or rbenv setup, now’s the time to setup a dedicated development folder for iRuby, and set the version to 2.4.1.
-Feel free to use whichever if you don’t have one setup, but I always recommend rbenv, even though both work equally as well.
+Before we move to the gems, keep in mind that the kernel is based on 2.4.1, which will be used with iRuby.
+If you have rvm, or rbenv setup, setup a dedicated development folder for iRuby, setting the version to 2.4.1.
+I recommend rbenv, even though rvm works equally as well.

-With a 2.4.1 environment available, it’s now time for the ruby gems, which differ slightly from those in the readme:
+With a 2.4.1 environment available, it’s now time for some additional gems:

 $ gem install cztop ffi-rzmq iruby

-The ffi-rzmq gem is actually what iRuby devs discussed switching from to move to rbczmq, but you may find some issues installing the latter.
-If you can install rbczmq, it will work for you just as well, but ffi-rzmq is always there if it doesn’t.
+The ffi-rzmq gem is what iRuby discussed moving away from in favor of rbczmq.
+Though, you may find some issues installing the latter.
+Using rbczmq will work for you just as well, but ffi-rzmq is always there if it doesn’t.

-With the gems installed, it’s time to register the iRuby kernel with jupyter:
+So, with the gems installed, register the iRuby kernel with jupyter:

 $ iruby register --force

-Lastly we need one more addition not mentioned in the docs.
+We need one more addition not mentioned in the docs.
 Within the dedicated folder for our iRuby projects, we now need to add a Gemfile.
-Now this addition is a little redundant, but unfortunately there are many situations where iRuby will simply error without it (500 error).
-We need to add the following to our new Gemfile:
+While this addition is a little redundant, but unfortunately there are many situations where iRuby will simply error without it.
+So, we need to add the following to our new Gemfile:

 source 'https://rubygems.org' gem 'rspec', '~> 3.6.0' gem 'iruby' gem 'ffi-rzmq'

 That’s it!
-We should be good to start iRuby now, and see what we can do.
-Keep in mind that we need to start iRuby in the dedicated folder with the 2.4.1 environment set:
+We should be good to start iRuby now, and see what it can do.
+Don’t forget that we need to start iRuby in the dedicated folder, and the 2.4.1 environment set:

 $ iruby notebook